 Finally, in 1872, the Château de Vitré was one of the first buildings to be classified Historical Monument.
 From that date, it benefited from several restoration campaigns before experiencing a new lease of life with the opening in 1877 of the Castle Museum.
 The latter now offers a route through the Saint-Laurent tower, the Argenterie tower and the Oratory tower with eight rooms that will transport you from the XNUMXth to the XNUMXth century among statues, furniture, clothing and portraits.
 At the beginning of the XNUMXth century, the town hall of Vitré settled in a neo-Gothic style building restoring the old stately home of the XNUMXth century.

 In your turn, let yourself be enchanted by the Château de Vitré and its silhouette that seems to come straight out of a fairy tale.
-This fortress is rediscovered at nightfall during the night tour Vitré Light, superbly illuminated, haloed with magic.
+This fortress is rediscovered at nightfall during the night tour Vitré Lights, superbly illuminated, haloed with magic.

 Tips: the best points of view to photograph the Château de Vitré